 Welcome to PJ University, where we teach you how to use PayJunction like a pro.
-Today’s lesson is how to process a check.
+Today’s lesson is how to run an ACH payment.

 Next, enter the action and amount followed by the customer’s first and last name, then enter their address.
 When you’re finished, click “Process.”

-After you’ve done this, a modal will pop up to let you know if the transaction is approved or declined.
+After you’ve done this, a modal will pop up to let you know if the ACH payment processing transaction is approved or declined.
 If it’s approved, you will have the option to collect an electronic signature.

 If your customer isn’t present, or you don’t have our Smart Terminal, you can collect the signature via email.
 Just click the “Email Receipt” button, enter your customer’s email address, make sure the “Request Signature” box is checked and then “Send Receipt.”
 If no signature is required, simply de-select this check box and your customer will receive their receipt.